brianonn/elm-life/README.md

 ## Conways's Game of Life in Elm

-I wanted to learn some Elm so I set out to create the Game of Life
+I wanted to learn some Elm so I set out to create the Game of Life.

 ## Building it
 Clone the repo locally and run `make init` to get the dependancies.